opencogmind/opencogmind/docs/agi/intro.md

 sidebar_position: 1
 ---

-# State of the Art: AGI
+# State of the Art AGI